 There are some books the viewer might be truly tempted to open, but the artist glues all of them together before painting them with phrases and sometimes silhouetted pictures to accompany them – It is therefore completely up to the viewers to imagine their content.

 Some titles serve as a beautiful visualization of unobtainable wishes, such as a book titled “All the dreams that you forgot,” sparking a number of ideas and inspirations within each individual viewer that are much more valuable than any content these books could contain.

 On yet another level, Deckmann uses other materials to give his pieces further meaning, such as an LP cover titled “The very best of the voices in my head” or the juxtaposition of smaller and larger suitcases labeled “Baggage” and “Emotional Baggage.”

 One of Deckmann’s latest projects is a series of large-scale paintings, which will add on even further to these different approaches.

 Strongly influenced by artists such as Robert Rauschenberg and Louise Bourgeois, Deckmann says “I want my works to be like mirrors.
 When you look at them you might not like what you see but like a mirror, you now get the awareness and the chance to change something.
 People often respond That’s me!
 That’s what I do to myself!
 Why do I do that?”
 He continues “I think that making art helps me to be more defined as a psychotherapist.
 In one way, I distill my thoughts in my works and it makes me very sure of my view on things.”

-Johan Deckmann debuts with his first published book 2018.
-His studio is located in central Copenhagen a few minutes from Tivoli Gardens.
+Johan Deckmann debuts with his first published book in Danish in 2018.
+His studio is located in central Copenhagen a few minutes from Tivoli Gardens and Carlsberg.